tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 Druids, Paladins, Fighters, and Rangers are by far the most likely of an archetype for making a PC in this society.
 This would be followed by Wizards, Artificers, and Bards which are prevalent.
 Rogues, Monks, and Sorcerers would follow as plausible but requiring a more complex explanation of what motivated them to fit this archetype.
 Finally Barbarians, Clerics, and Warlocks are highly uncommon and would represent a form of social deviance working in opposition to the dominant cultural norms and values.

-The following are of course suggestions and represent the most common instance of where these archetypes fit into society **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll, or providing serivce **Druids, Bards, Paladins:** Keepers of oral history, designers, artists, healers,
+The following are of course suggestions and represent the most common instance of where these archetypes fit into society **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll, or providing key community resources like food, construction, maintenance of the network etc.

+**Druids, Bards, Paladins:** Keepers of oral history, designers, artists, healers, leaders and politicians

 **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins don't receive divine power perse but rather gain power through cultural commitment to containing xylaan

+**Barbarians, Clerics, Warlocks:** If you want to play this please think of why you have chosen this path, and more importantly why you have been chosen to accompany the party

-**Barbarians, Clerics, Warlocks: Almost no casses of these class **3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
+**3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
 Let me know what you're thinking and generally speaking we can usually work something out.
 However I reserve the right to say no if it is incongruous with the setting.

 ## Core concepts and Ideas